f-edwards/intro_stats/index.md

 ## Course goals

-1. Become comfortable fundamentals of probability and statistics.
+1. Become comfortable with the fundamentals of probability and statistics.

 2. Learn how to describe and estimate statistical relationships with linear regression.